dolfs/tng-docker/README.md

 ### Customize `php.ini` settings

 As installed, the `php.ini` will be a copy of the supplied production version.
-You may need to adjust specific settings, and a mechanism is available for doing so.
+You may need to adjust specific settings, and a mechanism is available.
 This is illustrated by changing the maximum file upload size from whatever its default is to 32 megabytes.

 First, you can choose whether to start with `php.ini-production` or `php.ini-development` by setting a variable `XPHP_DEPLOY_INI`.
 Its default is “production”, but you can set it to “development” if so desired.

-Next, you introduce individual settings to override what is in the deployed `php.ini`.You do this by adding in the `.env` file a variable whose name starts with `XPHP_INI_` followed by the name of the variable in the `php.ini` file you wish to change, set to the desired value.
+Next, you introduce individual settings to override what is in the deployed `php.ini`.You do this by adding in the `.env` file a variable whose name starts with `XPHP_INI_` followed by the variable's name in the `php.ini` file you wish to change, set to the desired value.
 Example:

 ```
 XPHP_INI_upload_max_filesize=32M